 Now, all crypto service providers must transform their AML/KYC systems and register with the Korean financial regulators before they start their activity.

 These measures are not completely new and were introduced by the Financial Services Commission (FSC) in 2018.
-However, until recently, they have not been mandatory: only the 4 biggest Korean exchanges—Bithumb, Upbit, Coinone, and Korbit have implemented them so far.
+However, until recently, they have not been mandatory: only the 4 biggest Korean exchanges—Bithumb, Upbit, Coinone, and Korbit have implemented them back then.

-The amended Act forces all Korean VASPs to meet the following requirements.
+The amended Act forces all Korean crypto businesses to meet the following requirements.

 Deadlines.
-The law will come into effect in March 2021.
-All Korean crypto service providers must become fully compliant by the end of a 6-month transitional period, no later than September 2021.
+The law came into effect in March 2021.
+All Korean crypto service providers had to become fully compliant by September 2021.

 Sanctions.
 In the case that you don’t have an authorized bank account, sanctions can amount to a 5-year prison sentence for the company’s owners or a 50 million Korean Won fine (around 43,000 USD).

 The new Korean legislation has made AML/CTF requirements mandatory for a wide range of virtual asset service providers.
 This step creates a safer economic environment, with financial regulators finally gaining access to data regarding crypto transactions.
-To avoid sanctions, crypto businesses must become fully compliant before September 2021.
+To avoid sanctions, crypto businesses must be fully compliant with the new law.